John T. Graves: Mathematical work

 For many years Graves and Hamilton maintained a correspondence on the interpretation of imaginaries.
 In 1843 Hamilton discovered the quaternions, and it was to Graves that he made on 17 October his first written communication of the discovery.
 In his preface to the Lectures on Quaternions and in a prefatory letter to a communication to the Philosophical Magazine for December 1844 are acknowledgments of his indebtedness to Graves for stimulus and suggestion.
 Immediately after the discovery of quaternions, before the end of 1843, Graves successfully extended to eight squares Euler's four-square identity, and went on to conceive a theory of "octaves" (now called octonions) analogous to Hamilton's theory of quaternions, introducing four imaginaries additional to Hamilton's i, j and k, and conforming to "the law of the modulus".
 Octonions are a contemporary if abstruse area of contemporary research of the Standard Model of particle physics.
+Shortly before the discovery, Graves wrote in a letter addressed to Hamilton on 26 October 1843, "If with your alchemy you can make three pounds of gold, why should you stop there?"

 Graves devised also a pure-triplet system founded on the roots of positive unity, simultaneously with his brother Charles Graves, the bishop of Limerick.
 He afterwards stimulated Hamilton to the study of polyhedra, and was told of the discovery of the icosian calculus.

 Graves contributed also to the Philosophical Magazine for April 1836 a paper On the lately proposed Logarithms of Unity in reply to Professor De Morgan, and in the London and Edinburgh Philosophical Magazine for the same year a "postscript" entitled Explanation of a Remarkable Paradox in the Calculus of Functions, noticed by Mr. Babbage.
 To the same periodical he contributed in September 1838 A New and General Solution of Cubic Equations; in 1839 a paper On the Functional Symmetry exhibited in the Notation of certain Geometrical Porisms, when they are stated merely with reference to the arrangement of points; and in April 1845 a paper on the Connection between the General Theory of Normal Couples and the Theory of Complete Quadratic Functions of Two Variables.
 A subsequent number contains a contribution On the Rev. J. G. MacVicar's Experiment on Vision, on the work of John Gibson Macvicar; and the Report of the Cheltenham meeting in 1856 of the British Association contains abstracts of papers communicated by him On the Polyhedron of Forces and On the Congruence nx ≡ n + 1 (mod. p.).